tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = Some admin function doesn't work when WP-ZEP is on. =

 There are a few cases that WP-ZEP would not work.
-One is redirection at server side (by PHP or `.htaccess`) and client side (by JavaScript location object).
+One is redirection at server side (by PHP or `.htaccess`) and client side (by JavaScript location object or meta tag for refresh).

 Another is a restriction related to the content type.
 This plugin will only support `application/x-www-form-urlencoded` and `multipart/form-data`.

 The other is the case that a ajax/post request comes from not jQuery but flash or something.
-In this case, this plugin will bypass WP-ZEP.

-In those cases, find the `action` in the requested queries and add its value into the safe action list via the filter hook `ip-geo-block-admin-actions`.
+In those cases, this plugin should bypass WP-ZEP.
+So please find the `action` in the requested queries and add its value into the safe action list via the filter hook `ip-geo-block-admin-actions`.

 If you can not figure out your troubles, please let me know about the plugin you are using at the support forum.